UGEcko/chroodleWeb/docs/data/links.md

 [easings.net](https://easings.net) <br> : All available easings for use **excluding easeStep** (Click on them for a slew of stuff including visual examples!)

+[Regexr](https://regexr.com) <br> : One of the top sites for creating Regular Expressions (Regex).
+Each piece of the expression is also explained if you dont know what it does!

 ### Scripting Libraries

 [ReMapper by Swifter](https://github.com/Swifter1243/ReMapper) <br> : A Typescript library that supports the latest from the Heck Library.